TEACHING ASSISTANTS. BUT IT’S SO MUCH MORE THAN THAT.

-Open to 8th – 12th graders, our Madrichol & MITs (Madrichol in Training) are our teen leadership program at CAA.
+Open to 8th – 12th graders, our Madrichim program is our teen leadership program at CAA.
 Madrich/a translates as “leader” or “guide,” and we encourage the teens who serve as Madrichim (the plural of Madrich) to view themselves as guiding our students on their Jewish journeys.
-Being a Madrichol enables our teens to develop communication, organizational and teaching skills.
+Being a Madrich/a enables our teens to develop communication, organizational, and teaching skills.
 Confidence, pride, meaning and a renewed passion for Judaism – that’s what this program creates for our teens.
-Because of the effort and care of our Madrichol, CAARS students become curious about their faith and find a place where they feel comfortable being Jewish.
+Because of the effort and care of our Madrichim, CAARS students become curious about their faith and find a place where they feel comfortable being Jewish.

-Our Madrichol learn how to build relationships, to care for students in need, to teach, and more.
+Our Madrichim learn how to build relationships, to care for students in need, to teach, and more.
+Our Madrichim:

 - Prepare and teach lessons